 - Karen Magnuson (moderator), editor and vice president of news at the Rochester (New York) Democrat and Chronicle

 To register for the main conference: The registration fee is $275 for members of ASNE and APME and $375 for nonmembers.
-Those who register and book their hotel rooms for at least three nights by Saturday, July 8, will be entered into a drawing for a $300 Amazon gift card.
-We'll draw two winners.
-Special rates are also available for retired members, spouses, students and APME's Regents.
+Those who register and book a three-night hotel stay by Aug.
+12 will have a chance to win free lunch tickets!Special rates are also available for retired members, spouses, students and APME's Regents.
 Lunch tickets for Monday, Oct.
 9, and Tuesday, Oct.
 10, can be purchased during registration.